dunxen/flake/README.md

 # dunxen's Nix Flake ❄️

-This is a flake heavily borrowed from and inspired by [](https://github.com/Hoverbear-Consulting/flake).
+This is a flake heavily borrowed from and inspired by [hoverbear's flake](https://github.com/Hoverbear-Consulting/flake).

 # Packages